seanpringle/cram/README.md

 Default: 1000000

-Width of the blob hash-table.
+Width of the global blob hash-table that stores all values and reference counts.
 Wider means faster at the cost of memory.
-Ideally proprotional to the number of unique values in the data set.

 #### cram_hash_locks = N

 Default: 1000

-Width of the blob hash-table locks array.
+Width of the global blob locks-array that controls access to hash chains.
 Does not make sense to exceed 1:1 ratio with cram_hash_chains.

 #### cram_index_queue_size = N

 Default: 1000

-Page-level indexes need to be updated immediately on INSERT and UPDATE for new field values, but can be lazy for DELETE and purging old field values.
+Page-level indexes need to be updated immediately on INSERT and UPDATE with new field values, but can be lazy for DELETE and purging old field values.
 Once a page hits 25% of rows changed, lazy reindexing is scheduled via a background *indexer thread*.
 Limiting the size of the index event queue is useful if heavy write activity causes index lag.

 #### cram_index_weight = N

 Default: 1

-Page-level indexes determine whether a blob is referenced somewhere on a page, but not the specific row or field.
+Page-level indexes determine whether a blob is referenced somewhere on a page but not the specific row or field.
 The width of a table's index is calculated like this:

     width = cram_page_rows * columns * cram_index_weight